ibm-cloud-docs/framework-financial-services-controls/controls-output/esa/esa-3.md

 ## IBM Cloud for Financial Services profile
 {: #scc-fs-cloud-profile}

-The goals that follow are part of the IBM Cloud for Financial Services v0.6.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).
+The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.1.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- 3000045: Check whether the Financial Services Validated setting is enabled in account settings
+- Check whether provisioned services are IAM enabled
-- 3000047: Check whether provisioned services are IAM enabled
+- Check whether the Financial Services Validated setting is enabled in account settings